Protecting the Planet (a WEA course)

 Some points from ‘This Changes Everything’ (Penguin 2014)

-under the control of, and for the benefit of, local communities: ‘roughly half
+the control of, and for the benefit of, local communities: ‘roughly half of

 Renewables are available now, can be democratically controlled, and are far less risky than nuclear power – as comedian Bill Maher once observed, ‘You know what happens when windmills collapse into the sea?
 A splash.’